la2050/archive/_projects/2014/los-angeles-trade-tech-a-21st-century-urban-agriculture-curriculum.md

     to affordably construct a rooftop solar greenhouse that can withstand 70-80 mph winds.
 These aforementioned objectives collectively address the unique nature of growing food here in LA along with its challenges.
-  cost: >-
-    We estimate that what's been proposed will cost $100k, give or take $5k.
-    There are vast in-kind resources that we have available which would normally make it a significantly higher figure.
-  budget: "-Student Interns $45,000\r\n-Curriculum Leaders $25,000\r\n-Supplies $25,000\r\n-Administration $5,000\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'